Let’s take a step back and recognize some of the most influential Fusion 360 community…

 Since the inception of Fusion 360, our forum has played a major role in fostering dialogue within our community, and continues to flourish with lots of new discussions happening every day.
 A re-occurring discussion that seems to surface every now and then is around how to best report bugs and issues you encounter while using Fusion 360.
 There are a number of way to reach out and get help and support for Fusion 360; here is what we recommend that will get you the most effective results.

 1. Post on the forum for help

 The forum is the place to ask the community about how to doing something in Fusion 360, things you’re unsure of, or areas where you’re stuck on and need assistance.
 Many of our developers, support specialists and product managers are on the forum every day, so not only will you benefit from getting expert answers from us as well as the community, everyone benefits from the wealth of knowledge.

-When you have issues such as crashes, performance problems, software bugs, or issues with your data or anything else that you need to get resolved ASAP, E-mail firstname.lastname@example.org and a support specialist from the Fusion 360 team will respond and work with you 1 on 1 to get you back up and running again.
+When you have issues such as crashes, performance problems, software bugs, or issues with your data or anything else that you need to get resolved ASAP, post it on our support forum and a support specialist from the Fusion 360 team will respond and work with you to get you back up and running again.
 Many times, product managers, QA gurus as well as seasoned developers will get involved to make sure your issues are being resolved.

 3. Submit ideas and improvement requests to the Ideastation